-- Debt External borrowing. - Equity Campus funds or other University sources. - Gifts Gifts in hand, pledges, and amounts expected to be raised. - Capital Reserves Reserves associated with auxiliary and business enterprises, including hospitals, housing, parking, and other self-supporting programs. - Federal Funds from any federal agency. - State Amount of State funds associated only with jointly funded State/non-State projects, consistent with the State capital program.
-State funds are listed in brackets [] to distinguish them from non-State sources. - 3rd Party Privatized development by a third party.
+- Debt External borrowing. - Equity Campus funds or other University sources. - Gifts Gifts in hand, pledges, and amounts expected to be raised. - Capital Reserves Reserves associated with auxiliary and business enterprises, including hospitals, housing, parking, and other self-supporting programs. - Federal Funds from any federal agency. - State State funds associated with both fully-funded and jointly-funded State/non-State projects, consistent with the State capital program.
+State funds are listed in brackets []. - 3rd Party Privatized development by a third party.